-New England Journal of Medicine NOVEMBER 16, 2016
+The New England Journal of Medicine December 22, 2016

-C. Michael Gibson, Roxana Mehran, Christoph Bode, et al.
+C. Michael Gibson, Roxana Mehran, Christoph Bode, Jonathan Halperin, Freek W. Verheugt, et al.

 Bottom Line

-In patients with atrial fibrillation undergoing PCI, two rivaroxaban-based antithrombotic strategies significantly reduced the risk of clinically significant bleeding compared to standard therapy with a vitamin K antagonist and dual antiplatelet therapy.
+In patients with atrial fibrillation undergoing percutaneous coronary intervention, two rivaroxaban-based antithrombotic strategies significantly reduced clinically significant bleeding compared to standard vitamin K antagonist-based triple therapy.

 Key Findings